Neil427/Speeduino-Hall-Trigger-Conditioner/README.md

 # HallSensor-Conditioner
-Speeduino Hall sensor conditioner board with buffering This project is a dual Hall effect sensor conditioner board designed with the form factor to plug into a Speeduino ECU The conditioner has many features to help diagnostics, protect the mcu, and configuration for different engines.
+Speeduino Hall sensor conditioner board with buffering:
+This project is a dual Hall effect sensor conditioner board designed with the form factor to plug into a Speeduino ECU The conditioner has many features to help diagnostics, protect the mcu, and configuration for different engines.
 - Dual Channel